tomatau/breko-hub/README.md

 ## Coming Soon

-- Some sort of example application.
+- Example applications.
 I'd rather not just make a counter or TodoList though!
-- More tests, currently only two middleware are tested.
-Once an example is ready, the testing situation will be kicked around a lot more.
+- More tests.
-- Docs, I'd like to explain all the features in more detail.
+- Better documentation.

 ## Description